• Skip to primary navigation

 When you’re ready to roll the dough, butter and flour the bottom and sides of a 9-inch round tart pan with a removable bottom.

 Cut off one-third of the dough, wrap it in plastic wrap and refrigerate it.
-We will be using this dough to create the strips for the lattice top.
+We will use this dough to create the strips for the lattice top.

 Place two-thirds of the dough on a sheet of lightly floured parchment paper.
-Roll out the dough into a round disk that is roughly 2 inches larger in diameter than the tart pan, about ⅜- ¼ inch (approx. ½ cm) thick.
+Roll out the dough into a round disk roughly 2 inches larger than the tart pan, about ⅜- ¼ inch (approx. ½ cm) thick.

 Transfer the dough to the pan and gently press it into the sides and bottom.
-Trim the excess overhang of dough with a knife and place it in the refrigerator.
+Trim the excess dough overhang with a knife and place it in the refrigerator.

 Lightly flour the same sheet of parchment paper.
 Use the rolling pin to roll out the reserved one-third dough in a 9-10 inch round.
 Using a pastry cutter, cut into 10 (¾-inch) strips.
 Place in the refrigerator for about 10 minutes.